Salvamento Marítimo Humanitario: Aita Mari

 He died carrying out a rescue in January 1866.
-In the city of Donostia / San Sebastián, in the port, there is a bust in his honor.
+In the port in San Sebastián, there is a bust in his honor.

 By early 2024, the ship had sailed on 12 rescue missions, with the most recent saving 43 people from Egypt, Sudan and Bangladesh.

 Financing

 Salvamento Marítimo Humanitario is a non-profit association and is financed in four ways: annual contributions from its members, one-off anonymous donations from individuals and companies, solidarity events and emergency aid funds from town halls, councils and regional governments.

 The Basque Government contributed financially to the purchase and remodeling of the Aita Mari.
-As Jonan Fernández, General Secretary for Human Rights, Coexistence and Cooperation of the Basque Government explained on 7 June 2018 at a press conference in Donostia / San Sebastián, this ship "will represent the commitment to action and solidarity of Basque society in the midst from a sea of lack of solidarity and injustice".
+As Jonan Fernández, General Secretary for Human Rights, Coexistence and Cooperation of the Basque Government explained on 7 June 2018 at a press conference in San Sebastián, this ship "will represent the commitment to action and solidarity of Basque society in the midst from a sea of lack of solidarity and injustice".

-He underlined in that act that this collaboration is part of his Government's Plan for Coexistence and Human Rights for 2017-20 because “the actions of a government such as the Basque must try, with all modesty, but with all determination, to join forces in the international arena to defend respect for human rights”.
+He underlined in that act that this collaboration is part of his Government's Plan for Coexistence and Human Rights for 2017–2020 because “the actions of a government such as the Basque must try, with all modesty, but with all determination, to join forces in the international arena to defend respect for human rights”.

 Acknowledgments

 In 2016, Salvamento Marítimo Humanitario received the René Cassin Peace and Coexistence Prize awarded each year by the Basque Government.

-The same year the organisation was recognized with the solidarity Heart and Passport without Borders award granted by the Guipúzcoa Provincial Council.
+The same year the organisation was recognized with the solidarity Heart and Passport without Borders award granted by the Gipuzkoa Provincial Council.

 In 2017, Salvamento Marítimo Humanitario was awarded the Lion Heart by the Lions Clubs organization.

-In 2018, the association received the Solidarity at Sea Award jointly awarded by the Ruiz-Gálvez law firm and the Spanish Maritime Institute.
+In 2018, the association received the Solidarity at Sea Award jointly awarded by the Ruiz-Gálvez law firm and the Spanish Maritime Institute (Instituto Marítimo Español).